natebragg/ratl/README.md

 Ratl is a toy: a baby language that can infer small upper bounds.

-More precisely, it is a strongly-typed, monomorphic, functional language based on lists and naturals with a resource-aware type system capable of reporting upper bounds for functions and expressions that are uni-variate polynomials of their inputs, along with an accompanying interpreter.
+More precisely, it is a strongly-typed, monomorphic, functional language based on lists and integers with a resource-aware type system capable of reporting upper bounds for functions and expressions that are uni-variate polynomials of their inputs, along with an accompanying interpreter.